Connect to the World

 Find your inspiration in Buenos Aires’ vibrant lifestyle, dynamic pace of life, and welcoming people.

-Enjoy an authentic Porteño lifestyle, plus inspiring courses delivered by our Academic Provider, one-on-one support, and cultural immersion opportunities.
+Enjoy an authentic Porteño lifestyle, plus inspiring courses delivered by our Academic Providers, one-on-one support, and cultural immersion opportunities.

 before scholarships & institutional aid